 - Choose more complex carbs.
 Eat more complex carbs, like starches and fiber.
 These are found in whole-grain breads, cereals, starchy vegetables, and legumes.

 - Cut added sugars.
 Pick food with little or no added sugar.
 Use the Nutrition Facts label to choose packaged foods with less total sugar.

 - Get more fiber.
 Switch to whole grains and add different kinds of vegetables, beans, nuts, and seeds to your diet.

-- Replace unhealthy behaviors with healthy ones.
-Try exercise, a favorite hobby, or spending time with family.
+- Fill your time with healthy activities.
+Try exercise, a favorite hobby, or spending time with family and friends.

-- Reward yourself for small steps.
-Give yourself a healthy treat when you’ve achieved a small goal or milestone.
+- Reward yourself.
+Give yourself a healthy reward when you’ve achieved a small goal or milestone, like a massage.

 Want to learn more?

 NIH scientists study how your diet, weight, activity level, and habits impact your health and well-being.
 Read more resources from the NIH institutes advancing research in these areas.

 This page last reviewed on March 4, 2019